abhas/io/_posts/2018-11-02-advice-to-students-for-hackthons.md

   here is some advice on how to do that.
 I also offer suggestions on alternate methods of building your project and why it is important to think about some of these things.
+description: Are you student intending to participate in a "hackathon"?
+If what you want you are trying to optimise for is learning and challenging yourself, here is some advice on how to do that.
+I also offer suggestions on alternate methods of building your project and why it is important to think about some of these things.
+image: /images/2018/10/sit-hackathon.png

 ---

 ## Background